tu-delft-library/planning_for_rdm/book/stage_5.md

  ### Sharing Code

 Even if you share your code in public Git repositories, you should also archive your code in a data repository (next to having it on the Git repository), and reference it in your thesis using the assigned DOI.
-Why?
+Reasons to do this include:

 1. This keeps a snapshot of the code you used, so others can use exactly the same version as you did in your thesis.